 A western diet produced systemic oxidant stress along with evidence of activation of Na,K-ATPase (the sodium–potassium pump enzyme) signaling within both mouse brain and peripheral tissues.
 This diet caused increases in circulating inflammatory cytokines as well as behavioral, and brain biochemical changes consistent with neurodegeneration.

 When a plant-based diet is combined with fried food, sweets, refined grains, red meat and processed meat, benefits are diminished.
-High-fat and processed-food diets are also associated with lower cognitive function and memory in humans and animal models as well as a higher incidence of neurodegenerative diseases.

 All diets, including the plant-based diet can have drawbacks.
 A plant-based diet will not give one license to ignore cholesterol, blood pressure, etc.